 In October 2021 stage 2 of the claims process was launched to qualifying users.
 This has been a staged process due to the fact that Cryptopia users are domiciled in 183 different countries.
-The Liquidators are seeing good progress to date with many account holders registering and verifying their identity.
+The Liquidators are seeing progress to date with many account holders registering and verifying their identity.
+However, more account holders need to complete this stage before 3 & 4 can occur.

 We continue to encourage claim registration and continue to send reminder emails to those who are yet to engage.
-At the date of this update, 78% of users by value have interacted in the claims process in some way.
+At the date of this update, 82.8% of users by value have interacted in the claims process in some way.
+However, a number of these account holders may have only opened the email or clicked on the link to the portal and are yet to fully engage in registering their claim.

 To support the claims process a dedicated customer support portal has been deployed.
-To date, the customer support team, via this portal, has supported over 76,000 users through the registration process.
+To date, the customer support team, via this portal, has supported over 84,000 users through the registration process.
 We continue to build this team to assist account holders to complete the claims and asset transfer process.

-If account holders are having issues with the registration or identity verification, please refer to the 'Update for Cryptopia Claimants & Common Portal Errors 16 December 2020'.
+If account holders are having issues with the registration or identity verification, please refer to the 'Update for Cryptopia Claimants & Common Portal Errors 16 December 2020' or contact the dedicated team via the customer support portal at the Cryptopia customer support portal.
+This support portal is separate from the claims portal and can be accessed by any account holder, provided they register and click the "Sign Up" button on the page.

 For the next stage '3.
-Claim acceptance', we will need to see sufficient progress in account holders participating in stage 2.
+Claim acceptance', we will need to see sufficient progress in account holders completing stage 2.
 This stage will then give an opportunity to account holders to agree the balances of their Cryptopia account as recorded in the customer database at the date of Liquidation.
+This staggered approach is necessary and important as we require as many account holders as possible to participate in stage 4 of the process "Asset transfer".
+We realise that this may be frustrating to some account holders who have already registered their claim and completed identity verification.
+However, we are dealing with over 900,000 account holders from 183 different countries, and contacting and interacting with these account holders is taking time.